Privacy Policy

 The Pwned Passwords feature searches compromised passwords from data leaks for the presence of a user-provided password.
 The password is hashed client-side with the SHA-1 algorithm then only the first 5 characters of the hash are sent to HIBP following the Cloudflare k-anonymity implementation.
 HIBP never receives the original password nor enough information to discover the original password.
 No identifying information about who the password belongs to is stored.

 Sensitive information is a subset of personal information that includes health information and other forms of sensitive personal information, and generally requires a higher level of privacy protection than other types of personal information.
-We do not collect sensitive information.
+We do not aim to collect sensitive information.

 Collection